Volkhovnik: Content

-"...the temple is cracking [crackling in the wall], the ear is ringing, the bones under the caps are itching – the way will be; the hands are itching – the penyazi imat [I.e., to have money]; the eyes are itching – they will cry; the voronograi, the kuroklik [singing of the hen] – it will be bad; the duck quacks, the goose cackles, the okomig [trembling in the eyelashes], the fire is beating [crackling of firewood], the dog howls, the mouse squeaks [squeaking of mice], the mouse ports [dress] nibbles, the cat in the window holds a mouse, the dream is terrible, to meet a blind man – something will burn out; the fire squeaks, a spark flies out of the fire, the cat meows – a person will fall; the candle goes out, the horse neighs, the ox roars, the grass makes a noise, the tree creaks, the magpie tickles, the woodpecker is yellow [hammering the tree], the wallworm [worms in the walls], the toad coos..."

-Also, at the moment, the texts of several travniks and about 400 lists of lechebniks that were distributed as independent works are known in full.
+Also, at the moment, the texts of several travniki and about 400 lists of lechebniki that were distributed as independent works are known in full.
 Lechebniks were constantly supplemented and improved up to the 16th century, because of which researchers believe that earlier lechebniks have not reached us, and fragments of those that are known are poorly read.

 Other fortune-telling books

-From other fortune-telling books, Gromnik and Lunnik are known, which are not directly related to Volkhovnik.
-Gromnik (from grom 'thunder') interprets what exactly should be expected from thunderclaps at a particular time, sets out the omens of wars, diseases and weather.
-Lunnik (from luna 'moon') describes divination by the days of the lunar calendar.
+From other fortune-telling books, the Gromnik and Lunnik are known, which are not directly related to Volkhovnik.
+The Gromnik (from grom, 'thunder') interprets what exactly should be expected from thunderclaps at a particular time, sets out the omens of wars, diseases and weather.
+The Lunnik (from luna, 'moon') describes divination by the days of the lunar calendar.
 The set of prophecies concerning economic matters is given in an indefinite order, but with a stable list of significant events: the birth and upbringing of children, the treatment of livestock, arable land and garden, diseases and bloodletting, dreams, monetary transactions, trade; there are no military or state affairs.
 Both books were also widely known in Russia, and probably were translations of South Slavic works (there are many Serbisms in the text, including lexical ones).